Can Dogs Eat Apples

 If you notice signs of an allergic reaction, stop giving the fruit to your dog immediately and contact your vet for advice.
 Also, ensure that you stop giving your dog any foods that contain this fruit as an ingredient.
 That said, it is important to note that unlike chicken allergies, apple allergies in dogs are quite rare.

-Always watch out for two main things when giving apple to your dog: the core and the seeds.
+Always watch out for two main things when giving apples to your dog: the core and the seeds.
 While the core can be a choking hazard or cause a blockage, the seeds often cause more concern for pet parents.

 We’ve already touched on the fact that the seeds contain traces of a toxic element called cyanide, but now it‘s time to explain this in more detail.
 When an apple seed is chewed and broken, a small amount of cyanide is released.